gbv/daia/daia.md

 * The major version (first number) is increased if changes require a modification of DAIA clients
-* The minor version (second number) is increased if changes require a modification a DAIA servers
+* The minor version (second number) is increased if changes require a modification of DAIA servers
 * The patch version (third number) is increased for backwards compatible fixes or extensions, such as the introduction of new optional fields
 * The optional suffix indicates informal changes in documentation